AKASO EK7000 PRO 4K Action camera

 Info

-The array of fittings means you can fit the camera to most things e.g. your helmet or handle bars.
+The Akaso EK7000 featured in a Top 5 helmet Camera article i wrote previously, and makes this list again due to the included which means you can fit the camera to most things e.g. your helmet or handle bars.
 The only thing you need to worry about is running out of battery, but the good news is that won’t happen as you have two included in the box.

 No.4